kodecocodes/SC_MarkStruzinski/README.md

 - The json payload in the file must contain a `webcredentials` object
 - Inside the `webcredentials` object of this file, there has to be an array of bundle identifiers with the full team prefix.
 One of these identifiers has to match the one for your app.

-To easily meet those requirements for this demo, we're going to use the free Heroku web service to establish a domain.
+To easily meet those requirements for this tutorial, we're going to use the free [Heroku](http://heroku.com/) web service to establish a domain.

 #### Your iOS App
 Your app's bundle id has to match the one being referenced by the **`apple-app-site-assocation`** file on your web server.
 Your app must also enable the **Associated Domains** capability, and you have to add your site domain to the domain list with a **`webcredentials`** prefix.